cyber-boost/helix/legal/bbl_software_license.md

 ## 5. TRADEMARK RIGHTS AND RESTRICTIONS

-**5.1 Licensor Trademarks.** Licensor owns and retains all rights in the following trademarks and service marks: "Symor," "CyberBoost," and any associated logos or branding elements (collectively, the "Licensor Marks").
+**5.1 Licensor Trademarks.** Licensor owns and retains all rights in the following trademarks and service marks: "Helix," "CyberBoost," and any associated logos or branding elements (collectively, the "Licensor Marks").

 **5.2 Limited Trademark License.** You are granted a limited, non-exclusive, non-transferable license to use the Licensor Marks solely: